The Wallflowers: 1991–1994: Debut album

 The Wallflowers continued to tour through the first half of 1993 but despite this sales of the album were slow.
 In total, 40,000 copies were sold.
 Reviews for the album, however, were mostly positive.
 Rolling Stone gave the album 4 stars calling it, "one sweet debut" and describing Dylan's songwriting as "impressive."
 Great reviews notwithstanding, executives at Virgin Records were reportedly not pleased with the album's lack of commercial success.
-Around this time, the company was going through a shift in management which led to the removal of Jeff Ayeroff and Jordan Harris, the two people who initially brought The Wallflowers to Virgin.
+Around that time, the company was going through a shift in management which led to the removal of Jeff Ayeroff and Jordan Harris, the two people who initially brought The Wallflowers to Virgin.
 After Ayeroff and Harris left the company The Wallflowers began to feel that they had no future with Virgin and asked to be released from their contract.
 The split with Virgin has been regarded as mutual.
 By mid-1993 The Wallflowers were without a record label.

 After leaving Virgin, The Wallflowers went back to playing Los Angeles clubs in hopes of getting signed with another label.
 The band found it difficult to even get label representatives to come to their shows.
 In the year it took to get another record deal The Wallflowers gained and lost several band members.
 Bass player Barrie Maguire was asked to leave for undisclosed reasons in early 1993.
 The Wallflowers continued playing shows with replacement bass player Jimmie Snider until May 1993 when the band hired Greg Richling.
 Dylan and Richling went to high school together.
 The Wallflowers continued to play club shows in Los Angeles through early 1994 when drummer Peter Yanowitz left the band to join his girlfriend Natalie Merchant's band.
 Yanowitz brought in Barrie Maguire to help record Merchant's debut solo album, Tigerlily.
-Around the time of Yanowitz's departure The Wallflowers caught the attention of Jimmy Iovine and Tom Whalley of Interscope Records, who then signed the band to their label in 1994.
+Around the time of Yanowitz's departure,The Wallflowers caught the attention of Jimmy Iovine and Tom Whalley of Interscope Records, who then signed the band to their label in 1994.